BACOUL/digitalmeve/README.md

 ---

-🔑 Certification Levels
+🔑 Certification Levels <a name="certification-levels"></a>

-Personal → self-certification (existence only)
+Personal → self-certification (existence proof only)

-Pro → email-verified identity
+Pro → identity verified via email

-Official → DNS/institution verification
+Official → domain/institution verified via DNS

-⚡ Certification level is always computed by the verifier (never self-declared).
+☑️ The level is automatically computed by the verifier — never self-declared.

 ---

-📝 MEVE/1 — Field Summary
+📝 MEVE/1 — Field Summary <a name="meve1--field-summary"></a>

 Field	Meaning / Notes